Wim Hof

 The Record Breaker

-Unlike many spiritual and physical teachers, Wim Hof has held 21 authenticated Guinness world records to demonstrate his method works.
+Wim Hof has held 26 authenticated Guinness world records to demonstrate his method works.

 The Wim Hof Method enables him to withstand the extremes of hot and cold by controlling his breathing, heart rate and circulation.